 “No.” Lestrade reached into his coat and produced a journal, nodding toward the man with the split head.
 “That one had this.”

 Holmes held out a hand.
 “May I?”
 Taking the journal, he inspected the front and back covers before opening it and reading from the first page.
 “To a Peter Stiles, a gift from his sister, Anne.
 There is an address here.”

 Lestrade waved an impatient hand.
 “I know all that.
 In the morning a constable will bring her to the morgue to identify her brother.
 Perhaps she can shed additional light on this mystery.”

-A cursory inspection on my part had provided little beyond the obvious cause of death, save for an object embedded deeply in the head of the man with the split skull.
+A cursory inspection on my part had provided little beyond the obvious cause of death, save for an object embedded in the head of the man with the split skull.
 Opening my kit, I produced a pair of tweezers and extracted a chip of black stone.
-Holding it against the available light, I turned it about, unsure of its origin.
+Holding it against the available light, I turned the fragment about, unsure of its origin.

 My friend, his brow raised with curiosity, approached, motioning Lestrade to follow.
 Taking the tweezers from my hand, he inspected the black stone carefully under Lestrade’s torch.
 “Note the scalloped pattern,” he said, running his finger along an edge and drawing it away sharply, placing the digit to his mouth.
 “Cut myself,” he mumbled.
 “It is flint.
 I would say from an axe.

 Lestrade snorted.
 “A flint axe for a murder weapon?
 Preposterous.”